rerun-io/rerun/docs/content/getting-started/data-out/analyze-and-send.md

 ### Complete script

-Here is the complete script used by this guide to load data, analyze it, and log the result back:
+Here is the complete script used by this guide to load data, analyze it, and send the result back:

 snippet: tutorials/data_out